What are the most spectacular roads in Italy?

 Lago Nero is a high mountain lake at an elevation of 2.014m (6,607ft) above the sea level, located in the Province of Turin in the Italian region Piedmont.

-Monte Volturino is a high mountain pass at an elevation of 1.563m (5,127ft) above the sea level, located in the Southern Italian region of Basilicata.
+Piano dell’Imperatore is a wide plateau at the foot of Monte Volturino, at an elevation of 1.563m (5,127ft) above sea level, located in the Italian region of Basilicata.

 Lago di Alpe Gera